News Archive

 Professor-Emeritus Robert Jerry Publishes Op-Ed on Champlain Tower Collapse

 Mizzou Law Professor-Emeritus Robert Jerry published an op-ed piece in the Tampa Bay Times on Aug.
 2. In his article, Professor Jerry argues that the collapse of the Champlain Towers condominium collapse in Florida in June can be blamed on regulatory failure.
-To read Professor Jerry’s full article, visit: https://www.tampabay.com/opinion/2021/08/02/the-surfside-condo-collapse-and-the-costs-of-not-regulating-column/.
+Read Professor Jerry’s full article here.

 June 30, 2021